 Because the illustrations are so engaging, we encourage you to grab some crayons and use these books as a chance to color.

 Below are sample pages from Boomer and Halley: Scavenger Hunt showing the PAW print for Sportsmanship, highlighting a good spot to “paws” and find out whether your young reader understands this important concept.

 Boomer and Halley Scavenger Hunt, Discover Rewards by Working with Others

 It’s a rainy day in the small Southern town of Shady Pines.
 What do you do with a couple of bored, four-legged kids?
 Boomer and Halley’s parents, Harold and Edna Sanders, decide to stage a scavenger hunt.
-Could they possible work together to get the best possiblt outcome?
+Will they work together to get the best possible outcome?
 What could go wrong?